InchrysUploader/InchrysUploader/README.md

-### Hey there 👋, I'm InchrysUploader, or Inch!
+# Hey there 👋, I'm InchrysUploader, or Inch!
 ## He/Him
-# Discord: inchrys

-≺🛠️≻ I'm currently working on a game site. (well not yet) ≺🏫≻ I'm currently learning basic HTML, CSS, and JS.
+≺🛠️≻ I'm currently working on a game site. (well not yet)<br/>
+≺🏫≻ I'm currently learning basic HTML, CSS, and JS.<br/>
 (which if you have help for, reach out pls)

+discord: inchrys